Does processing effect the nutrition value of the milk you drink?

 Homogenisation is a process where milk is passed under pressure through very small nozzles to break up the fat into smaller droplets.
 This ensures that the cream in milk doesn’t separate and rise to the top when the milk is stored in a bottle or carton.
 Homogenisation doesn’t significantly change milk’s nutrition.

-Pasteurisation typically involves heating milk to at least 72°C for around 15 seconds, before cooling quickly to 4°C. Pasteurisation ensures that milk is safe to drink by destroying potentially harmful micro-organisms.
+Pasteurisation typically involves heating milk to at least 72C for around 15 seconds, before cooling quickly to 4C.
+Pasteurisation is a legal requirement for all milk for retail sale in New Zealand and ensures that milk is safe to drink by destroying potentially harmful micro-organisms.

 Conservative heat treatment like pasteurisation doesn’t substantially change the nutritional value of milk.
 The macronutrients (protein, fat and carbohydrate), minerals (e.g. calcium and phosphorus) and fat soluble vitamins (e.g. vitamin A, vitamin D) are very heat stable so their levels are not affected by pasteurisation.